Mkleemjr/algorithms-and-data-structures/foundations/polyas-technique/README.md

     ”Pain + Reflection = Progress” – Ray Dalio

 This document is by and for Software Engineers.
 But the skill of solving problems in a systematic way is not specific to any single profession.
-To go even further, the framework presented is useful to life outside of work.
+To go even further, the framework presented here is useful to life outside of work.

 The goal of this document is to teach a method for problem solving.
 More important than knowing any single programming language or framework is the ability to solve problems.
 Such a method must be generalized enough to be broadly applicable.